WebFiori/docs/web-services.md

 The class [`WebServicesManager`](https://webfiori.com/docs/webfiori/restEasy/WebServicesManager) is used to manage a set of related web services.
 For example, the developer might have 4 services for performing CRUD operations on a resource.
 The 4 services must be added to an instance of this class.
 When creating a route, the route should point to a class which is a child of this class.

 ## Creating a Simple Web Service

+In order to have a functional web service, we have to do two steps.
+First one is to create new class that extends the class [`WebService`](https://webfiori.com/docs/webfiori/restEasy/WebService) and implement its abstract methods.
+The second step is to have the newly created service added to an instance of the class [`WebServicesManager`](https://webfiori.com/docs/webfiori/restEasy/WebServicesManager).
+If the service is created inside WebFiori framework, then we need a final step which is to create a route to the manager.

+### Extending The Class `WebService`